stefanosiano/PowerfulSharedPreferences/README.md

 This library focuses on:
-- Speed, with a cache map
+- Speed, with a non-obfuscated cache map
-- Ease of use, with logs and single items for wrapping methods
+- Ease of use, with logs and single items for wrapping methods, or possibility to use the preference as a delegated property
 - Reliability, with type safety
 - Simple safety, with obfuscation
 - Flexibility, with custom objects, support for enums, callbacks or live data on preferences changes and multiple preferences files